 Our final full day in Dartmoor was supposed to start with a wheelchair walk on the moors, so we met up with Karen from Moorland Guides.
 I knew this would be a challenge because, as proven the day before, Bridget can’t be bounced around too much.
 After all, it puts her out of action.

-Karen knows the moors, and she also knows the most suitable places for a wheelchair user to have a bimble.
+Karen knows the moors and the most suitable places for a wheelchair user to have a bimble.
 Essentially, at least for us, the walk needs to be on a flattish tarmac path or road.
 Karen took us on a few suitable walks, but the heavens opened, so we called it a day.

 The Garden House